lDuffy/videoApplication/README.md

 ## Synopsis

-Test application for fetching and playing videos from a specified feed.
+Test application for fetching and playing videos from json feed.
 The app displays fetched items in a resizable grid view.
-When the user clicks an item the media player opens and plays the video.
+When the user clicks an item a media player opens and plays the video.

 The application has a fast-forward feature whereby when the user presses the fast-forward button playback time is doubled.

 The application uses a mix of Kotlin and java and adheres to MVP in both main and detail views.
 The app also makes its network request using RxJava, Retrofit and OkHttp.
 The network request has a retry policy of 3 times with exponential back-off.
-OkHttp also maintains an offline cache so unneccessary network requests will not be made.
+OkHttp also maintains an offline cache so unnecessary network requests will not be made.

 ## Libraries